CamerataMusica/website/content/2017-2018/YoungArtists2018.md

 Music teachers can submit an application form on behalf of a student.

 If you have questions about this event, please send an email to [youngartists@cameratamusica.com](mailto:youngartists@cameratamusica.com).

+**Submit an application**

+Applications are due by April 13th, 2018 and can be submitted online.
+You can complete [the Word document]({filename}/images/YoungArtists2018-Application.docx) and email it to [youngartists@cameratamusica.com](mailto:youngartists@cameratamusica.com), or [submit an application online](https://docs.google.com/forms/d/e/1FAIpQLSe8Bl139fU91Afa3KjJgaNMUqrWUhdkKHZm1_cbUe7CGexUrQ/viewform?usp=sf_link).
+Please [send us an email](mailto:youngartists@cameratamusica.com) if you have any questions.